iganeshk/alfred-totp/README.md

 ## Installation

 `$ brew install oauthtool`

+Now [download](https://github.com/iganeshk/alfred-totp/releases/latest) the latest workflow and install it.

 ## Obtaining your TOTP secrets
 You could either export it from the existing applications you're using or generate a new secret from the website's user control panel.